 - Power Rangers Jungle Fury and Power Rangers Mystic Force had some major deviations from the source material, and yet still needed to do some scenes that were exactly like the sentai to fit that portion of the plot - mostly villain scenes, who had some storylines that really were word-for-word adaptations of their counterparts.
 It is nearly impossible to tell which scenes in Dai Shi's temple are from Jungle Fury and which are from Gekiranger, and the same with the Underworld/Infershia.
 Some of it is for actor purposes (Dai Shi's actor doesn't look like Rio's at all, but Dai Shi is often doing what Rio did) and some of it is for censorship purposes (Morticon and Branken both execute a Mook who failed, but Morticon does it with one slash where Branken stabs him on the ground and raises him into the air like a freaking meatball).
 This may mean extensive recreations of sets, or it may simply mean the PR villains are green-screened into villains' lair shots.

-- The pilot of the U.S. version of The Office was an almost exact copy of the U.K. version's pilot.
-The U.S. Office later Grew the Beard when it deviated from the U.K. original and became its own show.
+- The pilot of The Office (US) was an almost exact copy of the U.K. version's pilot.
+The U.S. Office later deviated from the U.K. original and became its own show.

 - And speaking of growing the beard, Star Trek: The Next Generation had a tendency in its early years to copy episodes from the original series.
 The most blatant example is "The Naked Now", which is virtually identical to "The Naked Time" aside from being Hotter and Sexier and with Wesley Crusher saving the day.

-- The pilot of the US version Skins, was a Shot for Shot Remake of the British pilot, almost down to the letter.
+- The pilot of the US version Skins, was one of the British pilot, almost down to the letter.
 Needless to say, it didn't get much better after that, and was canceled due to a negative reaction from Moral Guardians and fans of the original.

-- "Dough For The Do-Do" was a color remake of the classic black-and-white Looney Tunes short "Porky in Wackyland".
-Animation and soundtrack are the same, but the backgrounds were redesigned in the style of Salvador Dali.
+- "Dough For The Do-Do" was a color remake of the classic black-and-white short "Porky in Wackyland".
+Animation and soundtrack are the same, but the backgrounds were redesigned in the style of Salvador Dalí.
 Not an exact shot-for-shot remake, as there are several new or reworked scenes, including the ending.

 - Two of Tex Avery's MGM shorts, "Wags to Riches" and "Ventriloquist Cat", were remade for Cinemascope as "Millonaire Droopy" and "Cat's Meow" by using the original animation and reformatting it for widescreen.
 Tex got screen credit despite having left the studio years earlier.

-- Family Guy in-universe example: Carter offers to help Lois if Peter does a shot-for-shot remake of Liar Liar.
+- In-universe example: Carter offers to help Lois if Peter does a shot-for-shot remake of Liar Liar.

 - In 1967, Warner Bros., having re-acquired all the black-and-white Looney Tunes that were distributed by Sunset Films (later Guild Films), had 75 of those cartoons sent to Korea to be redrawn and embellished in color.
 It was slipshod to say the least; sound synchronisation faltered at times, objects were off-color, the trace jobs were sloppy (it was done on six-field cels as opposed to the normal 10-fields), and some animation was eliminated altogether.